Thelymitra viridis: Taxonomy and naming

 Thelymitra viridis was first formally described in 2004 by Jeff Jeanes and the description was published in Muelleria from a specimen collected in the Rocky Cape National Park.
 The specific epithet (viridis) is a Latin word meaning "green", referring to the overall pale greenish colour of this orchid.

 Distribution and habitat

-The green sun orchid grows in heath, near swamps and near rocks in coastal Tasmania.
+Green sun orchid grows in heath, near swamps and near rocks in coastal Tasmania.